 In the world of AI, security through obscurity is no longer a viable option.
 This means data hygiene, permission management, and data protection are essential to providing trustworthy AI tools that don’t overexpose sensitive content, while still providing quality responses.

 We’re using generative AI to transform the way our employees interact with our support services.
-IT issues will be either auto-remediated or resolved remotely and instantly through conversational, personalized, and contextualized solutions, often without agent intervention.
+IT issues will be either auto-remediated or resolved remotely and instantly through conversational, personalized, and contextualized solutions, often without a human agent’s intervention.

 We’ll accomplish this with a focus on the following:

-• User experience: Self-help will use Copilot for Helpdesk (a declarative agent tool) to provide personalized, accurate, and cost-effective issue resolution.
-Notably, a seamless transition to human agents can occur even while the user stays within Copilot.
+• User experience: Our employees are using the AI-powered Employee Self-Service Agent to access personalized, accurate, and cost-effective issue resolution.
+Future goals include implementing a seamless transition to a human agent while the user stays within the agentic Copilot experience.

-• Agent experience: Operational efficiency and automation powered by Copilot for Service will be integrated into the Service Operations Workspace.
-The service includes chat and incident summarization that recommends next-best actions and drafts contextual answers to queries.
+• Human agent experience: Operational efficiency and automation are being integrated into the Service Operations Workspace.
+The service includes chat and incident summarization that recommends best next actions and drafts contextual answers to queries.

 Corporate functions growth

-AI will play a fundamental role in transforming the business workflows of our corporate functions partners while improving operational efficiency, user productivity, regulatory and corporate compliance, and data-driven decision making.
-It will revolutionize the way they operate by automating repetitive and time-consuming operational tasks.
+AI is playing a fundamental role in transforming the business workflows of our corporate functions partners while improving operational efficiency, user productivity, regulatory and corporate compliance, and data-driven decision making.
+It’s revolutionizing the way they operate by automating repetitive and time-consuming operational tasks.

-“With AI, we have so many new ways to innovate,” says Patrice Pelland, a partner engineering manager for Microsoft Digital.
-“From saving valuable time for our legal professionals, to optimizing building occupancy, to helping our HR professionals support employees in the hybrid workplace, we have incredible potential to make our corporate functions more efficient and impactful.”
+“With AI, we have so many new ways to innovate,” says Becky West, a principal group product manager in Microsoft Digital.
+“From optimizing building occupancy, to streamlining commute services, to automating contract and document management, we have incredible potential to make our corporate functions more efficient and impactful.”

-Some of the corporate functions areas that we hope to grow by taking advantage of AI capabilities and related increased efficiencies include:
+Some of the corporate functions taking advantage of AI capabilities and related increased efficiencies include:

 • Legal: Our vision for integrating AI into Corporate, External, and Legal Affairs (CELA) includes more discoverable legal findings, better corporate document management with the Docufy platform, enhanced engagement with Microsoft Philanthropies, and accelerated support for business-critical functions such as immigration, contracting, and insider trading compliance.